Wall Street edges higher and pushes S&P 500 to another record

 Technology companies led the way higher, outweighing declines in communication services and other sectors.

+After the market closed, Nvidia reported quarterly earnings and revenue that topped Wall Street analysts' forecasts, though the company noted that sales of its artificial intelligence chipsets rose at a slower pace than analysts anticipated.
+The stock fell 3.2% in after-hours trading after having slipped 0.1% during the regular session.

-Investors see Nvidia’s quarterly report, which was due after the bell, as a barometer for the strength of the boom in artificial intelligence because the company makes most of the chips that power the technology.
+Investors consider Nvidia a barometer for the strength of the boom in artificial intelligence because the company makes most of the chips that power the technology.
 Its heavy weighting also gives Nvidia outsized influence as a bellwether for the broader market.
-Its shares slipped 0.1%.

 “Saying this is the most important stock in the world is an understatement,” said Jay Woods, chief global strategist at Freedom Capital Markets.
 “The stock’s average move after an earnings release is plus or minus 7.4%, so just an average move will make an impact on the entire market.”